TOI-1136 is a Young, Coplanar, Aligned Planetary System in a Pristine Resonant Chain: TESS Observations

 \section{TESS Observations}

 TOI-1136 (TIC 142276270) was observed by the {\it TESS} mission \citep{Ricker} in Sectors 14, 15, 21, 22, 41, and 48 from UT Jul 18 2019 to Feb 25 2022.
 Our analysis was based on the 2-min cadence light curve reduced by the TESS Science Processing Operations Center \citep[SPOC][]{jenkinsSPOC2016} available on the Mikulski Archive for Space Telescopes website\footnote{\url{https://archive.stsci.edu}}.
+It can be accessed via \dataset[DOI]{doi:10.17909/t9-nmc8-f686}.
 We experimented with both the Simple Aperture Photometry \citep[SAP][]{Twicken2010,Morris2020} and the Presearch Data Conditioning Simple Aperture Photometry \citep[PDCSAP][]{Stumpe2012,Stumpe2014,Smith2012} versions of the light curves.
 We chose to present the results based on the SAP light curve in this paper.
 SAP light curve preserves the stellar variability much better, while both versions produced nearly identical transit fits.
 We minimized the influence of anomalous data by excluding cadences with non-zero Quality flags.